 The custodial staff would disengage the combination lock at the beginning of the year.
 I then would hook the padlock through the hole in the locker handle.
 It took me about five seconds to open or close my locker at any given time.

 I always requested a lower level locker so I would not have to worry about objects falling on me.
 This also meant students were less likely to mess with my locker while walking through the halls.
-It was located with the rest of the lockers for my class and grade, and did not have any special features other than the modified lock.
+It was located with the rest of the lockers for my class and grade.
+It did not have any special features other than the modified lock.

 Finding the locker